tdauth/wowr/README.md

 # World of Warcraft The Second Rebirth
-This is a Warcraft III: The Frozen Throne map based on [World of Warcraft Reborn](https://www.hiveworkshop.com/threads/world-of-warcraft-reborn.80480/#resource-3941) which has been made by the users DeMoNiKuS.
+This is a Warcraft III: The Frozen Throne map based on [World of Warcraft Reborn](https://www.hiveworkshop.com/threads/world-of-warcraft-reborn.80480/#resource-3941) which has been made by the users DeMoNiKuS and EvilPitlord.
 DeMoNiKuS modified the map World of Warcraft by the user EvilPitlord.
-It is an RPG map where every player chooses a hero in the beginning and can either play as warlord or as freelancer.
+It is an RPG map where every player chooses a hero in the beginning and can play either as warlord or as freelancer.
 Warlords can build a base, collect resources and reward freelancers for their work.
-Freelancers have more start attributes and gain faster experience but cannot build a base or collect resources.
+Freelancers have higher start attributes and gain faster experience but cannot build a base or collect resources.
 Alliances can be forged between players and quests can be solved which are rewarded with useful items.
 Usually, the map has a very long play time since players build their bases and defeat the bosses after some time.
 The map can only be won by killing the final boss.